Zucchini Lasagna Recipe

 - Italian seasoning.
 A must for all Italian-inspired dishes.

 - Mozzarella cheese.
-Adds an extra layer of cheese and also lightly sprinkle over the top.
+Adds an extra layer of cheese and a light sprinkle over the top.

 How to make zucchini lasagna